Classic Walks in Snowdonia – Cader Idris via Minffordd Path

 Exposed cliff edge paths and short sections of faint footpaths which can be extremely hard to follow in poor weather.

 Cader Idris is without a doubt one of Snowdonia’s most iconic mountains and the Minffordd Path the best route to the summit.
-On the edge of Southern Snowdonia before the mountains give way to the rolling hills of Mid-Wales, the Cadair range can be hiked via four main paths.
+On the edge of Southern Snowdonia before the mountains give way to the rolling hills of Mid-Wales, the Cader range can be hiked via four main paths.
 The Minffordd Path circuit to Cadair Idris and Mynydd Moel is, in my opinion, by far the best route, following an epic horseshoe ridge line and offering brilliant views down to Llyn Cau and, on a clear day, out to the coast and across Northern Snowdonia.

-Cader Idris from Minffordd Route Description
+Cader Idris from Minffordd Path Description

 1. Go through the wooden gate at the far left hand corner of the car park and turn right.
 The wide, gravel track crosses a river and continues to another wooden gate.